JHodgkins/MSP4-MovieBox/README.md

 This area allows a site owner or admin to see a summary of the whole application and to also add, edit or delete the sites categories, Media type, edition type and location area.

 #### Footer section
+The footer section was designed to be useful and useable; the footer is divided into two half page sections at tablet and above screen sizes.
+The right side will show the MovieBox social media icon links with the left side displaying a copyright notice.

+#### Overview of sections
+The approach to keep areas consistent and similar was used to ensure that the user felt comfortable within the web application, encompassing content within the header area sections allows the user to become familiar with the site navigation and always know how to navigate away or too their chosen area within the application.

 ### Wireframes
 Wireframe designs show Mobile, Tablet and Desktop views of the main concept  parts of the MovieBox e-commerce web application.